rapid7/metasploit-framework/documentation/modules/post/multi/escalate/aws_create_iam_user.md

-   CREATE_API       true             yes       Add access key ID and secret access key to account (API, CLI, and SDK access) CREATE_CONSOLE   true             yes       Create an account with a password for accessing the AWS management console IAM_GROUPNAME                     no        Name of the group to be created (leave empty or unset to use a random name) IAM_USERNAME                      no        Name of the user to be created (leave empty or unset to use a random name) Proxies                           no        A proxy chain of format type:host:port[,type:host:port][...]
+   CREATE_API       true             yes       Add access key ID and secret access key to account (API, CLI, and SDK access) CREATE_CONSOLE   true             yes       Create an account with a password for accessing the AWS management console IAM_GROUPNAME                     no        Name of the group to be created (leave empty or unset to use a random name) IAM_PASSWORD                      no        Password to set for the user to be created (leave empty or unset to use a random name)
+   IAM_USERNAME                      no        Name of the user to be created (leave empty or unset to use a random name) Proxies                           no        A proxy chain of format type:host:port[,type:host:port][...]
-   SESSION          1                yes       The session to run this module on.
+   SESSION                           yes       The session to run this module on.
    SecretAccessKey                   no        AWS secret key Token                             no        AWS session token